COMMUNICARE BOARD OF DIRECTORS

-The executive team are from multi-ethnic backgrounds, and share a common passion of spending their time volunteering to make a difference to the community.
+The board members share a common passion of spending their time volunteering to make a difference to the community.

 Communicare maintains a high standard of governance that meet the most stringent standards set by the DHB’s and government regulations.